trankenny4/CS161_Final_Project/README.md

-The final project to create a text-based Mancala game in Oregon State University's CS 161 course.
+The final project to create a text-based Mancala game.

 # Instructions
 Create a class called Mancala that allows two people to play a text-based version of the game (check the attached PDF file for the detailed rules).